-• Description: Indicates behavior of email template in the Ticket Email Editor when another email is quoted, i.e. forwarded or replied to.
+• Description: Determines the behavior of the email template in the Ticket Email Editor when another email is quoted, i.e. forwarded or replied to.
 Often used to place the signature correctly.

 mail.sender.address

 • Description: From address for emails from the workflow engine.